BjoernPetersen/MusicBot/docs/plugins/index.md

 # Plugin types

-JMusicBot allows you to write a variety of plugins.
+MusicBot allows you to write a variety of plugins.
 There are four specific service interfaces, which all extend the same basic `Plugin` interface:

 - `GenericPlugin`